infiniteflight/infiniteflight-docs/getting-started/home-user-interface/user-profile.md

-   Tip

-   : Don’t forget to hit ‘exit flight’ when you’re done, otherwise this data might not get recorded!

 7. Your total number of online landings is shown here.

 Tip

-   : Don’t forget to hit ‘exit flight’ when you’re done, otherwise this data might not get recorded!
+: Don't forget to hit 'exit flight' when you're done, otherwise data might not get recorded!